Unifying Text Semantics and Graph Structures for Temporal Text-attributed Graphs with Large Language Models: Case Study

-In this section, we conduct a case study to investigate the essence of the effectiveness of {\model}.
-As illustrated in Fig.~\ref{fig:case}, we select a representative example node from the Googlemap\_CT dataset and visualize the raw texts in TTAGs, the LLM-generated texts produced by our Temporal Semantics Extractor, the attention weights assigned among neighborhoods by the backbone and our model during encoding, and the corresponding prediction probability.
-The value of prediction probability refers to the predicted probability for the corresponding positive edges as defined in Eq. \ref{eq:negative}, where higher values indicate better performance.
-For clarity, our visualization is restricted to the 2-hop neighborhoods of the target node.
+\textbf{Case study for text semantics and graph structures.} As illustrated in Fig.~\ref{fig:case}, we select a representative node from Googlemap\_CT and visualize its raw texts, the LLM-generated texts from Temporal Semantics Extractor, the attention weights assigned among neighborhoods by both the TGAT backbone and {\model} during encoding, as well as the prediction probability.
+The value of prediction probability refers to the predicted probability for the corresponding positive edges as defined in Eq.~\ref{eq:negative}, where higher values indicate better performance.
+We find that {\model} demonstrates a remarkable capability to unify semantics and structures, which allows the model to adaptively adjust attention weights to concentrate on more relevant neighbors during encoding, thereby achieving improved prediction performance.
+For instance, {\model} effectively detects the semantic shift in preferences for the target node ``\textit{Ryan Blanck}'' across temporal dimensions, which is from ``\textit{restaurant}'' to ``\textit{shopping}'' ($t_2 \rightarrow t_3$).
+Subsequently, it automatically reduces the attention weights of neighbors assigned to restaurant nodes (\eg, ``\textit{Frank Pepe Pizzeria Napoletana}'') while increasing the weight for store-related neighbors (\eg, ``\textit{Stafford Thrift Shop}''). \nips{This highlights the \textbf{complementarity} of semantics and structures, enabling {\model} to prioritize preferred neighbors with semantic contexts.}